-The school shall convene an in-person meeting with the student's parent or legal custodian, all teachers of core academic subjects, and specialized support personnel, as needed, to review the student's academic strengths and weaknesses, discuss any other relevant challenges, and formulate an individual academic improvement plan designed to assist the student in achieving proficiency in all core academic subjects.
-All participants shall sign the documented plan and meet to review progress at least once more before the next administration of the LEAP assessment.

-- The student shall be provided with focused, on-grade level instructional support that is appropriate to the content area(s) in which the student has not yet achieved proficiency.
+- The school shall convene an in-person meeting with the student's parent or legal custodian, all teachers of core academic subjects, and specialized support personnel, as needed, to review the student's academic strengths and weaknesses, discuss any other relevant challenges, and formulate an individual academic improvement plan designed to assist the student in achieving proficiency in all core academic subjects.
+All participants shall sign the documented plan and meet to review progress at least once more before the next administration of the LEAP assessment. - The student shall be provided with focused, on-grade level instructional support that is appropriate to the content area(s) in which the student has not yet achieved proficiency.
 Instruction shall be aligned with state academic content standards. - The student shall be identified as requiring an academic improvement plan in the state Student Information System (SIS). - The student shall be afforded the opportunity to receive grade-level instruction during the summer. - Each LEA shall adopt a written policy pertaining to the development of individual academic improvement plans.
 This policy shall be included in the Pupil Progression Plan. - The Department shall audit a random sampling of students identified as needing an individual academic improvement plan in each local education agency each year.

-The LDOE will provide to each LEA a roster of fourth grade students who have scored below the "Basic" achievement level in at least two core academic subjects.
-Such a roster will assist the LEA in making final determinations relative to students' required individual academic plans.
+The LDOE provided the LEA with a roster of fourth grade students who have scored below the "Basic" achievement level in at least two core academic subjects.
+Such a rosters assisted the LEA in making final determinations relative to students' required individual academic plans.

-- The decision to retain a student as a result of his/her failure to achieve the standard on the LEAP shall be made by the LEA in accordance with this pupil progression plan. - The individual academic improvement plan shall continue to be in effect until such time as the student achieves a score of "Basic" in each of the core academic subjects that initially led to the development of the student's individual academic plan.
+Per Bulletin 1566 requirements, the individual academic improvement plan shall continue to be in effect until such time as the student achieves a score of "Basic" in each of the core academic subjects that initially led to the development of the student's individual academic plan.